Quick-Seared Carne Asada

 I know, I know… Cinco de Mayo is celebrated more in the United States than it is in Mexico.
 And I realize it’s just an excuse for us to party with margaritas and queso dip.
 Yet as far as I’m concerned, any holiday worth celebrating should involve lively music and good food, so Cinco de Mayo has got my vote.

-All week I’ve got Mexican-inspired recipe for you, to help with the festivities.
+All week I’ve got Mexican-inspired recipes for you, to help with the festivities.
 Today we’re starting with an all-time favorite, Carne Asada Steak.

 An authentic Carne Asada recipe usually consists of a heavily seasoned marinade and a slab of skirt steak or flank steak.